jycaraujo/StudentList/README.md

 `npm install -g @angular/cli`

+And then install the other libraries with:

+`npm install`

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` or `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding